The News Quiz: Ep 8. Musk and Trump Break Up

 And that is a hard circle to square

+politically in the Bermuda triangle of public spending.
 There remain some questions about where the money will come from.

-Some within the Labour Party proposed a wealth tax, but there are concerns that this could disincentivise hard-working people in, for example, the care sector or education from working hard enough to become billionaires
+Some within the Labour Party proposed a wealth tax, but there are concerns that this could disincentivise hard-working people in, for example, the care sector or education from working hard enough to become billionaires.

-tough choices are unavoidable as the government finalizes its spending plans leading to possible cutbacks in amongst areas education fair enough Wikipedia can cover it criminal justice trial by media is far quicker and cheaper than traditional trial by jury and does away with those annoying not guilty verdicts.
+Criminal justice, trial by media is far quicker and cheaper than traditional trial by jury and does away with those annoying not guilty verdicts.

 And housing, they're just going to pop an inflatable 200-square-mile peninsula floating in the North Sea off East Anglia, so problems solved there.

 If you're wondering where the money has come from for all this, Rachel Reeves has very cleverly changed the definition of government debt, which is quite a cunning plan.
+You should try it yourself.

-Bank Manager, it is not, as you describe it, a mortgage.
+No, Mr. Bank Manager, it is not, as you describe it, a mortgage.

 It is, in fact, a funky fun fund.

 The score at the end of that round, I have to get this right this week because the White House have been complaining about the accuracy of scoring on the news quiz.
+Just the latest pop of the BBC.

 It's six points all.

-Right, well this is a question based on a story that has been evolving whilst we've been recording.
+Right, well, this is a question based on a story that has been evolving whilst we've been recording.

+They're fighting like ex-boyfriends.
 So like Elon Musk has posted, time to drop the really big bomb.

 At Real Donald Trump is in the Epstein files.

 That is the real reason they have not been made public.
+Have a nice day, DJT.

-Donald Jeffrey Tapstein.
+Donald Jeffrey Tepstein.

 It's such a bad breakup, which is the best breakup.

-Yeah, that's also why democracy will never work.
+that's also why democracy will never work

-Well, yeah, so we have a
+Well, yes, we have a

 new story evolving over the course of this show.

+now.
 I mean, it's essentially a new perfume wafting across the air of Washington, D.C.

 inevitabilité.